KYANJO/ICESEE/README.md

 - Icepack: [https://icepack.github.io/install](https://icepack.github.io/install)
 - ISSM: [https://issm.jpl.nasa.gov/download](https://issm.jpl.nasa.gov/download)

 > **Note**: The `requirements.txt` file includes only the core dependencies needed for installing and running ICESEE itself.
 It does **not** cover the external models (except for `flowline_model` and `lorenz96`).
 If you plan to use or extend other supported models, you must install their required packages independently.
 TO run ICESEE in parallel using `MPI` you must have either `Openmpi` installed or another variant of `MPICH` installed.
+In the event where the application to be extended to ICESEE has its own python environment use manual install, see Option 4.

 ### ICESEE installation
 ICESEE can be installed as a Python package for general use or set up for development.
 Choose the appropriate method below based on your needs.